abstract gray background

 Those responsible for PV within a clinical trial sponsor or marketing authorization holder (MAH) may be understandably wary of the risks of transferring to an outsourced model, transitioning to a new vendor or acquiring new products.
 Lack of transition control and appropriate oversight can all too easily lead to negative implications for regulatory compliance, efficiency and cost.
 Regulatory authorities also rightly expect that high-quality standards are set for outsourced work, and sponsors/MAHs are obligated to continually evaluate vendor performance in relation to outsourced deliverables.

-At PPD, when taking over ongoing PV activities from an insourced model or outgoing vendor, we recommend a standard transition plan that defines key items required for meeting deliverables, which helps to ensure a seamless transfer.
+When taking over ongoing PV activities from an insourced model or outgoing vendor, we recommend a standard transition plan that defines key items required for meeting deliverables, which helps to ensure a seamless transfer.
 Plans are divided into the following phases:

 • Implementation